ovick1997/pet-relocation/readme.txt

 == Changelog ==

+= 1.0.10 =
+* Updated plugin header with improved description and shortcode instructions.
+* Added license comments to all files for WordPress.org compliance.

 = 1.0.9 =
 * Added WordPress.org guideline format with readme.txt.
 * Updated plugin header with required fields.